aquasecurity/starboard/CONTRIBUTING.md

 ## Test Starboard Operator

-You can deploy the operator in the `starboard-operator` namespace and configure it to watch the `default` namespace.
+You can deploy the operator in the `starboard-system` namespace and configure it to watch the `default` namespace.
 In OLM terms such install mode is called *SingleNamespace*.
 The *SingleNamespace* mode is good to get started with a basic development workflow.
 For other install modes see [Operator Multitenancy with OperatorGroups][olm-operator-groups].

 ### Prerequisites